Samsar4/Ethical-Hacking-Labs/README.md

 * Be curious.

 **💭 To Do**:
-- Foundational level modules (networking, linux etc)
+- Add Foundational level modules (networking, linux etc)
 - Ethical Hacking modules to add:
     - More Reconnaissance techniques
     - Active Directory: lab build and attack vectors